top of page

 Shoulder Injuries Part 2 - Seventeen Muscles Are Involved

-In Part 2 of "Shoulder Injuries - We are going to take a look at the various muscles and soft tissue structures that attach to the shoulder, and their impact on the kinetic chain of a shoulder injury.
+In Part 2 of "Shoulder Injuries," we will examine the various muscles and soft tissue structures connected to the shoulder and their influence on the kinetic chain during a shoulder injury.

 The seventeen muscles that attach directly to the scapulae include: (1)